This page consists of public statements made by the Race & Pedagogy Institute, dedicated to the current issues within our society.

 I am haunted by the image of George Floyd pleading for life.
-So I consider starting with the ways in which George Floyd’s plea for a single breath, reminds me of 44-year-old Eric Garner gasping in the grip of a police choke-hold.
-Black people all across the world feel the pain and across America we feel suffocated –criminal justice, economics, health, education.
-I too feel like “I Can’t breathe.”
-I too feel the pain, the pain.
-This is one that connects directly to my own pain and sense of suffocation at University of Puget Sound.
+So I consider starting with how George Floyd’s plea for a single breath reminds me of 44-year-old Eric Garner gasping in the grip of a police choke-hold.
+Black people worldwide feel the pain, and across America, we feel suffocated –criminal justice, economics, health, education.
+I, too, feel like “I Can’t breathe.”
+I, too, feel the pain, the pain.
+This one connects directly to my own pain and sense of suffocation at the University of Puget Sound.
 This is a subject I have not addressed publicly before.

 This is my experience as the senior tenured Black faculty member at Puget Sound.
 I have provided almost twenty years of leadership on the campus on issues of equity and inclusion.
-Beginning in 2002, my work with colleagues has included inviting our campus to address the critical issues of race in our pedagogy.
-Since then, and including six years of significant work with Dr. Michael Benitez, who the university did not encourage to stay, despite his desire to, we have been in the forefront of addressing racism and all forms of inequities on our campus including in 2018 when we invited our campus and hundreds of participants from across the nation and beyond to join us for our National Conference on Race and Pedagogy, seeking to engage deep thoughtful reflection and practical impactful action on “Radically Reimagining the Project of Justice.”
+In 2002, my work with colleagues had included inviting our campus to address the critical issues of race in our pedagogy.
+Since then, and including six years of significant work with Dr. Michael Benitez, who the university did not encourage to stay, despite his desire to, we have been at the forefront of addressing racism and all forms of inequities on our campus, including in 2018 when we invited our campus and hundreds of participants from across the nation and beyond to join us for our National Conference on Race and Pedagogy, seeking to engage deep, thoughtful reflection and practical impactful action on “Radically Reimagining the Project of Justice.”
 Re-imagining campus life.
 Re-imagining life.

-So what does all this mean for us at the University of Puget Sound and the educational enterprise of which we are a part?
+What does all this mean for us at the University of Puget Sound and the educational enterprise we are a part of?

 Finally, we might truly honor Puget Sound values and commit to the making and remaking of Puget Sound into an institution that acts intentionally to distance itself from the dastardly practices of white supremacy with its deadly surveillance and suffocation of Black and Brown bodies, and instead treat all people equitably and embrace respect as part of our new educational enterprise.